Continuity Analyst / Subject Matter Expert (SME) to Assist NA-40

 - Attend all inter- and intra-agency meetings (classified and unclassified) that support alternate site activities.

-- Must be prepared to immediately assist or augment staffing support of the designated Continuity facility in the event of a COGCON activation.
+- Must be prepared to immediately assist or augment staffing support of the designated Continuity facility in the event of a Continuity of Government Condition (COGCON) activation.

 - May be required work more than 8 hours per day under COOP activation or COOP exercise conditions.

-- Skilled in the use of databases, spreadsheets; comfortable extrapolating information from multiple databases and generating reports on the results.
+- Skilled in the use of databases and spreadsheets; comfortable extrapolating information from multiple databases and generating reports on the results.

 - Familiarity with the FEMA Readiness Reporting System (RRS).